 There are, however, lots of other factors that you can alter to improve your Shopify speed.
 Let's take a look at how you can improve your store's speed to deliver a better customer experience.

-The first step to enhance your site speed on Shopify is to acknowledge that it’s below average, or that it has suffered a decline.
+The first step to enhance your website speed on Shopify is to acknowledge that it's below average, or that it has suffered a decline.
 This can only be noticed with close monitoring and careful attention.

 Find your page speed by clicking on Shopify Status or Online Store Speed on Shopify.
+Make sure you have a good Shopify speed score.

 How to increase Shopify store speed